ingrid0404/otp_server/README.md

 Description:
-The purpose of this application is to generated One Time Passwords by user email.
+The purpose of this application is to generated One Time Passwords based on user email.

 Installation:
 1. Make sure to have node and npm installed